ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 These may not be achievable simultaneously.

-An algorithm generally by describes as an input of some description and a desired output based upon that input.
+A problem solved by an algorithm is generally described as an input of some description and a desired output based upon that input.

 Throughout the book he'll use the traveling salesman problem to describe various lessons on algorithms.
 In this chapter he ran through some of the naive approaches to solving the problem of how to minimize the total distance traveled when visiting a set of points exactly once.
 First was the idea randomly choosing a point and then walking the rest via a nearest neighbor search.
 This is obviously wrong as there's no way to choose the first point other than randomly.
 Then there was the idea of the closest-pair heuristic that would attempt to build a chain by repeatedly finding the closest pairs of points and then merging them correctly.
 This also has issues.